eccentricdevotion/TARDIS/sonic-screwdriver.md

 ### Knockback

-The Knockback upgraded Sonic allows you repel monsters when right-clicking them.
+The Knockback upgraded Sonic allows you to repel monsters when right-clicking them.

 ### Brush